CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     ![Data Migration Tool - Progress](../media/04-dmt_progress.png)

     > You will know that the tool has run successfully once it has transferred 50000 records and the progress bar's animation ends.
-This step can take two to five minutes.
+This step can take two to three minutes.

     ![Data Migration Tool - Results](../media/04-dmt_results.png)